-Davide is a PhD student at CREED, the Center for Research in Experimental Economics and Political Decision Making of the University of Amsterdam.
-He works under the supervision of Joël van der Weele.
-His research focuses on the way individuals select and interpret evidence to support the beliefs that they are good, smart and healthy, and that the future will be bright.
+Davide is a PhD student at CREED at the University of Amsterdam.
+He works under the supervision of Joël van der Weele and Joep Sonnemans.
+His research focuses on Memory, Attention, and the Experimental Economics of Climate Change.
 Before joining CREED, Davide received an MPhil in economics from the Tinbergen Institute.

 I am an associate professor of economics at the University of Amsterdam and a research fellow at the Tinbergen Institute.
 I am interested in empirical behavioural economics.
 In my work I use lab and field experiments as well as registry and survey data.

 Jan B. Engelmann is Associate Professor of NeuroEconomics at the Amsterdam School of Economics.
 His research focuses on the neurobiology of social and economic decision-making, with a focus on how emotions influence our decisions.
 Jan studied Experimental Psychology at the University of St. Andrews (MA) and at Brown University (MSc, PhD).
 Prior to joining CREED, Jan worked with Economists and Neuroscientists at Emory University, and at the Laboratory for Social and Neural Systems Research at the University of Zurich.

 Read more about Jan’s work on ResearchGate or Google Scholar.

 I am a postdoctoral research associate at the Department of Economics at the University of Hamburg.
 My research interests are Information Economics, Social and Economic Networks, Game Theory, and Microeconomic Theory.